Skipperro/Gesundheit-Machine/README.md

 The software constantly reads audio input from microphone and every few milliseconds sends most recent 1-second audio sample to neural network for classification.
 The network classifies each sample and decides if it sounds like a sneeze or not.
 If few samples in a row are positively classified a response sequence is triggered.

+The software is running on simple Raspberry Pi with microphone and speaker connected to it.

 ## Was it hard to develop?

 Yes!